nikiforov-alexander/pt4-spark-blog/README.md

     A blog entry can exist with no tags, or have multiple tags.
 * [12.] (#task-12)
     Add the ability to delete a blog entry.
+* [13.] (#task-13)
+    Issue a cookie upon entering the password, and check for it upon adding or editing a post.
 <hr>